 The diffusion of positive mood was palpable, readily evident in the voices and actions of the hundreds of young aquatic athletes in the lobby and meeting rooms.

-It was no accident that the hotel staff are friendlier than usual too.
-They have been infected by the organic spread of positive energy.
-Frankly, I’m sure that I can see taxi and bus drivers leaving the hotel with happy faces.
-I am convinced that their subsequent passengers will “catch” a little dose of the emotional gold leaching out of this glowing epicenter.
+It was no accident that the hotel staff were friendlier than usual, too.
+They had been infected by the organic spread of positive energy.
+Frankly, I was sure that I could see taxi and bus drivers leaving the hotel with happy faces.
+I am convinced that their subsequent passengers also “caught” a little dose of the emotional gold flowing out of this glowing epicenter.

-The term “mood congruence” is used to describe its influence over both perception and memory.
+The term mood congruence is used to describe mood’s influence over both perception and memory.
 Your mood influences your perceptions of external stimuli.
-If you’re feeling happy, you notice other happy sights and sounds with greater intensity than sad ones.
+If you’re feeling happy, you notice other happy sights and sounds with greater intensity than you do sad ones.
 At the same time, when you’re feeling happy, you somehow recall more joyful memories than you do sad ones.

 As each individual becomes a radiating center of positive affect, they infect those around them.
 This is what I term mood diffusion.

 So, each of us has a choice in the role we play in society.
 We can choose how to affect the energy of our surroundings.
 We can choose to give energy or to withdraw it—and both will have far-reaching consequences.
 Choose wisely!